PrefectHQ/prefect/docs/api-ref/overview.md

     The Prefect REST API documentation for a local instance run with with `prefect server start` is available at <a href="http://localhost:4200/docs" target="_blank">http://localhost:4200/docs</a> or the `/docs` endpoint of the [`PREFECT_API_URL`](/concepts/settings/#prefect_api_url) you have configured to access the server.

     The Prefect REST API documentation for locally run open-source Prefect servers is also available in the [Prefect REST API Reference](/api-ref/rest-api-reference/).

+!!! info "Prefect Cloud API rate limits"
+    The Prefect Cloud API enforces rate limits enable us to control the number of requests any given app can make on the platform.
+It ensures that, when you make an API call, you get a response.
+See [Prefect Cloud API Rate Limits](/ui/rate-limits/) for details.